Honduras - Country Commercial Guide

 Opportunities

-The healthcare burden posed by COVID-19 has generated significant demand for vaccines, consumables, and for pharmaceuticals to combat respiratory and infectious diseases.
 In addition, a growing demand for externally caused injury (ECI) care is currently exceeding the installed capacity of the public health services network, resulting in high investment costs at health facilities and hospitals that treat emergencies.
-The prevalence of transmissible and infectious diseases also has an impact on public health spending, which is approximately 4 percent of its GDP.
+The prevalence of transmissible and infectious diseases also has an impact on public health spending, which is approximately 4 percent of GDP.

 Among the best prospects for medical equipment and supplies are the following products: emergency medical devices; patient monitoring systems; laboratory supplies; orthopedic and fracture appliances; surgical and anesthetic instruments; consumables; surgical instruments and appliances; oxygen and fracture appliances; syringes; electro-diagnostic apparatus; basal metabolism and blood pressure apparatus; parts and accessories for electrocardiographs.